triblespace/trible/README.md

 # Trible CLI

 A command line tool to interact with [Tribles](https://github.com/triblespace/tribles-rust).
-Currently the tool only provides a simple ID generator.
+Currently the tool provides a simple ID generator and a `pile list-branches` command for inspecting local pile files.
 It previously contained a number of experimental features (such as a broker/archiver and a notebook interface) which have been removed.